Former India cricketer Chetan Chauhan tests positive for COVID-19

 He and Sunil Gavaskar formed a successful opening partnership, scoring over 3000 runs together with 10 century stands in numerous Tests in the 1970s.

 He was a heavy scorer of runs in domestic cricket while playing for Delhi and Maharashtra.
-(AGENCIES)
+(PTI)

 Editorial